-01.11.13 Forty-Seven Greenberg Traurig Attorneys Named to Leading Lawyers Network in Illinois
+01.11.13 Forty-Five Greenberg Traurig Attorneys Named to Leading Lawyers Network in Illinois

 10.04.10 Greenberg Traurig is Premier Sponsor of the Anti-Defamation League’s First Amendment Freedom Awards Dinner; Samuel K. Skinner Among the 2010 Honorees

-01.18.08 Twelve Greenberg Traurig Attorneys Named Illinois Super Lawyers for 2008, One Named Illinois Rising Stars
+01.18.08 Eleven Greenberg Traurig Attorneys Named Illinois Super Lawyers for 2008, One Named Illinois Rising Stars

 12.09.05 Greenberg Traurig Attorneys Named to the Leading Lawyers Network in Illinois